What is Recreational Therapy?

 How are Recreational Therapies different from other therapies?

-who provides recreational therapy services?
+Who provides recreational therapy services?

-where is recreational therapy provided?
+Where is recreational therapy provided?

 Who can benefit from recreational therapy?

-how is Recreational therapy beneficial?
+How is Recreational therapy beneficial?

 Recreational Therapy is an integral part of a patient’s treatment, as well as a service benefiting consumers of community services.
 Recreational Therapy enhances participant outcomes and reduces healthcare costs by:

-Enabling the generalization of skill developed in treatment to their home and community environments
+- Allowing the generalization of skill developed in treatment to their home and community environments

-Providing treatment through cost effective means such as in small and large group settings
+- Giving treatment through cost effective means such as in small and large group settings

-Training individuals to identify and utilize community resources that enable independent functioning
+- Training individuals to identify and utilize community resources that enable independent functioning

-Providing a diversity of interventions which are cost effective, add value and have significant durability across an individual’s lifespan.
+- Providing a diversity of interventions which are cost effective, add value and have significant durability across an individual’s lifespan.

 How can I get recreational therapy services?

 Many health care facilities have a therapy referral process in place and include RT/TR as part of their standard referral process for other ordered therapies and services.
-Once the referral for RT is made, usually by the physician or health care professional responsible for the client's care an assessment should be completed by the CTRS.
-On many inpatient program units a standard order is provided for each new resident "to evaluate for RT/TR services".
+Once the referral for RT is made, typically by the physician or health care professional responsible for the client's care an assessment should be completed by the CTRS.
+On many inpatient program units a normal order is provided for each new resident "to evaluate for RT/TR services".
 Clients from outpatient, home health or community programs may also be appropriate for RT, and the referral is done on a case-by-case basis.